guoyi2/Heat-pump-flexibility-and-its-benefits/README.md

 - `Supplementary Figure 5.ipynb`

 ### Software environment
-The notebooks were saved with a Python 3 Jupyter kernel.
+The notebooks were created with a Python 3 Jupyter kernel.
 The notebook metadata indicates Python **3.13.5** in the saved environment.
 To reproduce the figures, the following Python packages are required:

 - `jupyter`
 - `numpy`